skhalifa05/RayLib-Pong/README.md

 A simple **paddle bounce game** built using **C++** and **Raylib**.
 The game features a paddle controlled by the player, a bouncing ball, and a lives system.
 The goal is to keep the ball from falling off the screen while increasing your score.

 ## Game Concept
-Pong Breaker challenges players to control a paddle at the bottom of the screen, bouncing a ball to keep it in play.
+**Paddle Bounce** challenges players to control a paddle at the bottom of the screen, bouncing a ball to keep it in play.
 The goal is to maintain control, avoid missing the ball, and rack up points by bouncing it off the paddle.
 Players have a limited number of lives, and the game ends when all lives are lost.

 ## Gameplay
 * 	Use the left (←) and right (→) arrow keys to move the paddle.